fanicia/security-notes/notes/windows/AD/enumeration.md

 Invoke-BloodHound -CollectionMethod All -OutputDirectory . -OutputPrefix "$DOMAIN_NAME"
 ```

+Note that I have had issues running this from an evil-winrm shell.
+If you experience this, get a shell from powercat (or similar) and run it through there.

 Take the resulting zip and dump it into bloodhound.
 To run bloodhound do: